xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

       <td colspan="1" class="confluenceTd"><span>Сontent</span>
       </td>
       <td colspan="1" class="confluenceTd">
-        <p>*   Static pages (Only embedded ones; if such pages are present in X-Cart 4, the Migration wizard requires that the module "SimpleCMS" should be enabled in X-Cart 5);
+        <p>*   Static pages (Only embedded ones; if such pages are present in X-Cart 4, the Migration wizard requires that the addon "SimpleCMS" should be enabled in X-Cart 5);
           <br><span>&nbsp;</span>
-          <br>*   Speed bar (In X-Cart 5, similar functionality is available through the module "SimpleCMS", so if the feature is used in X-Cart 4, the Migration wizard requires that the module "SimpleCMS" should be enabled in X-Cart 5).&nbsp;</p>
+          <br>*   Speed bar (In X-Cart 5, similar functionality is available through the addon "SimpleCMS", so if the feature is used in X-Cart 4, the Migration wizard requires that the addon "SimpleCMS" should be enabled in X-Cart 5).&nbsp;</p>
       </td>
     </tr>
     <tr class="top aligned">